 3. Outdated Curriculum And Teaching Methods

-Curriculum Reform: Implement life skills, digital literacy, and environmental education into the curriculum.
+Curriculum Reform: Integrate digital literacy, life skills, critical thinking, environmental education, and other relevant skills into the curriculum.

 4. Teacher Shortages And Burnout